-Although applicants who are offered a place in the incoming course may request a deferral of admission for one year, the Admissions Committee rarely grants these requests.
+Applicants who are offered a place in the incoming course may request deferral of admission for one year only.
+The Admissions Committee considers deferral requests on a case-by-case basis.
+Deferral requests are not routinely granted and have generally been provided only in rare and exceptional circumstances.

-Students who are enrolled in a graduate studies program will be required to complete the program before entering medicine.
-It is expected that such students will apply during their last year since deferrals are rarely granted.
+Students who are enrolled in an undergraduate or graduate studies program will be required to successfully complete the program before entering medicine.
+It is expected that such students will apply during their last year of study since deferrals are rarely granted.